berndporr/cppThread/README.md

 Generic C++ Thread

-The C++ `std::thread` has the problem that it can only call static functions / methods which is a problem.
-This class solves this problem as a thin wrapper which creates a class with a `run()` method which is called as a a new thread.
+The C++ `std::thread` has the problem that it can only call static functions / methods.
+This class solves this problem with an abstract `run()` method which acts as the thread.

-Just inherit this class, implement your `run()` function and then use `start()` to start the thread.
+Just inherit this class, implement your `run()` method doing the work in the thread and then use `start()` to start the thread.

 ## Usage